TL;DR- The RDA values are based on minimums, not for building muscle. There are serious benefits to higher protein intakes, especially as you age.

 A meta-analysis by Fenton et al. (2011) concluded this is not supported by evidence and promotion of an alkaline diet to the public to prevent calcium loss is not justified.
 Higher protein intakes improve bone health and correlate with lower hip fractures when adequate calcium levels are present (Fenton et al., 2011).

-- Protein Needs Increase With Age
+Protein Needs to Increase with Age

 But let’s start to think beyond looking and feeling good right now.
 About how we want our lives to be 20, 30, even 30 years from now.
 The maintenance of a high-quality life as we age is our ability to stay independent.
 And that comes down to having enough strength to do basic daily tasks.